 MORE THAN ONE WAY TO DO IT We all want to be part of a great organization and a high-performance workplace.
 But there’s more than one kind of successful organization and many kinds of productive workplaces.
 One of the most important career choices you will make is determining the right workplace environment for you.

 Today is International Women's Day, a day set aside to celebrate globally women and their economic, political, and social achievements around the world.
 It is also a time to focus on places and situations where women's rights, equality, health, and safety still have a long way to go.
 The work of BBC World News’ KATTY KAY is a perfect fit for the mission of International Women’s Day.
 Katty has had the privilege of speaking at many IWD events over the years.
 Interest was first driven by her bestselling book Womenomics and most recently by the groundbreaking work on confidence she and co-author Claire Shipman did for their bestselling book, The Confidence Code: The Science and Art of Self-Assurance – What Women Should Know.
 International Women's Day provides a great opportunity to focus a bit on confidence, since it’s such a vital ingredient for the issues that are the focus of this day.

-WHAT YOU BELIEVE ABOUT PEAK PERFORMANCE IS WRONG: A LOOK AT TALENT IS OVERRATED BY GEOFF COLVIN What separates great achievers from everyone else?
+WHAT YOU BELIEVE ABOUT PEAK PERFORMANCE IS LIKELY WRONG What separates great achievers from everyone else?
 The answer might surprise you.

 Smart technology has drastically altered how we operate in everyday life, and the workplace is no exception.
 These technological advancements have contributed significantly to how businesses operate both in the big picture and in day-to-day activities.
 With smart technology evolving at such a fast pace, what’s in store for the workplace of the future?